cllx2112/Hacktober-Fest/README.md

 elif outdoor_final > music_final:
   print("You might be stuiable for St John Brigade!")
 else:
-  print("You might be suitable for String Ensemble or Chinese Orchestra!")
+  print("You might be suitable for String Ensemble")